epfl-ada/ada-2024-project-supercoolteamname2024/docs/index.markdown

 # Are some voters more influential ?

-## Understanding the Admin Score
+## Understanding the admin core

 The **Admin Score** is a tool designed to provide a quick overview of how "admin-worthy" a user is on Wikipedia.
 It evaluates various factors of user activity, each weighted by specific multipliers.
 Key factors include account age, edit count, participation in key activities like AFDs (Articles for Deletion) and AIV (Administrator Intervention Against Vandalism), and the use of edit summaries.
-Each factor is capped at 100, and the total possible Admin Score is **1200**.
+Each factor is capped at 100.
 This score gives a simplified but insightful view of a user's contributions and reliability as a potential administrator.

 Below is the distribution of Admin Scores across users:
 {% include plots/admin_score_histogram.html %}